mac641/tab-split-merger/README.md

   * Default: `Alt+Shift+X`
   * macOS: `MacCtrl+Shift+X`

-### Set confirmation threshold
-This option is always visible.
-By clicking it, you will be prompted for an Integer number, which specifies the amount of windows to be ignored before asking for confirmation when splitting tabs into windows.
-**Default value: 2**

-### Repin tabs
-This option is always visible.
-It is a checkbox, which tells the extension whether or not it will be repinning tabs when splitting tabs to windows / merging windows.
-**Default value: true**

 ## Known Issues
 Be aware, that if used together with different tab managing addons like